srinathhs/resume/README.md

     *   Standardized JVM parameters and CPU memory configs -> *Improved throughput and EKS cluster compaction by 20%*
     *   Implemented tagging, cost dashboards, and usage policies -> *Improved cost visibility and accountability across 20 accounts.*
     *   Mentored teams on AWS cost efficiency and tagging best practices. -> *drove cultural shift toward shared FinOps ownership*
-    *   Conducted regular cost reviews with Finance team to understand OpEx expectations from business and align resources accordingly.
+    *   Regular cost reviews with Finance team to understand OpEx expectations from business and align the resources accordingly.
     *   Collaborated with AWS TAM and architects. -> *Proactively mitigated potential infrastructure, security and cost issues*
     *   Collaborated with Google for AI related engagements and DR cloud setup.